naturalis/naturalis-galaxy-tutorials/README.md

 A "how to" tutorial for the use of the Naturalis Galaxy pipeline

 ## Analysing a mixed amplicon dataset
 This tutorial will show a step by step introduction of the Naturalis Galaxy pipeline.
 The tutorial will use an example dataset that was sequenced paired-end with the Illumina MiSeq.
-This dataset consist out of environmental air samples collected in Leiden.
+This dataset consists of environmental air samples collected in Leiden.
 The dataset contains ITS (Internal Transcribed Spacer region) sequences packaged in six .fastq files.

 ### Preparations:
 In order to start this tutorial, the example dataset will need to be downloaded and an account on the Naturalis Galaxy instance will need to be created.